cbenge509/cbenge509/README.md

 ## Hello World 👋

-I am an AI researcher, data scientist, and graduate student.
+I'm a Googler, a data scientist, AI research, and general fan of all things machine learning.
 Please view my portfolio for relevant project work.
 <br>
 <br>